dsouzax/dsouzax/README.md

 - 🔭 I’m currently working on a project called Pothole Finder
 - 🌱 I’m trying to learn many things at the moment 🤣
 - 🥅 2020 Goals: Get better at programming
 - ⚡  Fun fact: I love to click pictures and play the Piano.
+- 📖 Currently reading: Accessory To War - by  Neil Degrasse Tyson & Avis Lang
 <br />
 <br />